NC State Extension Publications

 • Many wheat varieties have moderate scab resistance (Table 4-1).
 There are also a few barley varieties with moderate scab and DON resistance (such as Endeavor, LCS Calypso, SU Mateo, and Violetta).

-• Spring weather is often not warm and wet for more than a week or two, so scab risk can be reduced by planting at least two wheat varieties from different heading-date classes (for example, one medium variety and one late variety).
-In that way, head emergence and flowering will be staggered through the spring, reducing the chance that environmental conditions will be conducive to scab in all wheat fields.
+• Spring weather is often not warm and wet for more than a week or two.
+Scab risk can be reduced by planting at least two wheat varieties from different heading-date classes (for example, one medium variety and one late variety).
+This way, head emergence and flowering will be staggered through the spring, reducing the chance that environmental conditions will be conducive to scab in all wheat fields.
 A second way to force wheat to flower at different times in the spring is to stagger planting dates.

 • Scout for scab before grain heads turn golden, when the contrast between the bleached and green parts of heads is still apparent.
-If scab is severe (more than 10 percent of heads have scab), increase the combine fan speed so that the lightweight diseased grain is blown out the back along with the chaff.
+If scab is severe (more than 10% of heads), increase the combine fan speed so that the lightweight diseased grain is blown out the back along with the chaff.
 This will not remove all the infected grain but can help reduce mycotoxin levels in grain heading to market.

 AgriMAXX 473 MR